Local Area Camping Suggestions

 Ruby Mountain– 2WD.
 Ruby Mountain is one of the most popular campground sites, especially for private boaters.
 Along with the excellent river access, several trails in the area lead into the backcountry.
 Borders Browns Canyon National Monument.
 Facilities: 22 campsites (each consists of tent pad, fire grill and table), four vault toilets, two changing areas.
 Ruby Mountain is located approximately 25 miles north of Salida.
 Take Hwy 285 North, 18 miles past the intersection with Hwy 291.
 Turn right on CR 301 and right again on CR 300.
 Fee Site.

 Salida East– 2WD.
 Located one mile east of Salida on Hwy 50.
 Close to town dirt lot with bathroom.
 Boat ramp on the Arkansas River.
 Travel east on Hwy 50 towards Canon City.
-Salida East is located one mile outside of town on the north side of the highway.
-Primitive sites are $18/night, regular sites are $28/night.
+Salida East is located one mile outside of town on the north side of the highway. $28/night.

 Rincon– 2WD.
 This site is conveniently located and seems to attract more of an RV crowd.
 Some of the best fishing along the river is found here, up and down river from Rincon.
 It is also a takeout for boaters wanting a more mellow float on the Arkansas.
 Facilities: Eight campsites (each consists of tent pad, fire grill and table), four vault toilets, two changing areas.
 To access Rincon travel approximately 7 miles east on Hwy 50.
 Fee site.